SmBe19/LD37/assetcreation/LD37Story.md

 *connected to: Inner Ward, Tower*

-* Drunk Soldier: “Looks like he’s barely conscious. / He’s definitely had enough.”, start conversation with drunk solider (with met: turn him unconscious, then investigate him to acquire cheese and dagger)
+* Drunk Soldier: “Looks like he’s barely conscious. / He’s definitely had enough.”, start conversation with drunk solider (with mead: turn him unconscious, then investigate him to acquire cheese //and dagger)
 * Corrupt Guard: “He guards this door.
 But his eyes say that certain things are more important to him than his job.”, start conversation with corrupt guard (with emerald: guard corrupted)
 * Door: “This door leads to the tower.
 (The guard won’t let me through.)”, nothing (after guard bribed: door opens)